Cambridge-ICCS/Summer-School-Intro-Git-Practice/README.md

 This repo is used to practice cloning, branching, and incorporating changes by a pull request.
 It contains files with arbitrary data that can be modified.

-It was originally used for the 2024 ICCS Summer School Git Introductory Course.
+It was originally used for the 2024 ICCS Summer School Git Introductory Course and is since being used for subsequent courses.

 ## Instructions